 10. Charcuterie & Formaggio With Natural Prosecco

-Since the entire region of Veneto is known for its charcuterie and cheese, Venice presents the perfect opportunity to bring them together with a bottle of UNESCO World Heritage awarded Prosecco PDO white sparking wine!
+Venice presents the perfect opportunity to try charcuterie, cheese and Prosecco from the region of Veneto!
 Whenever we go to Venice Paolo and I do nothing more than eat, drink prosecco, walk around, repeat.
 During each of our trips, we make sure to indulge in as many Charcuterie and Formaggio boards as we can find paired with a bottle of Prosecco.
 We highly recommend doing the same!
 My next post includes a roundup of our favorite places to eat in Venice.
 Subscribe below to get the list and access to a map of Food Recommendations for Venice, Italy.
 Keep scrolling for a little bit of Venetian Food History.

 Venetian Food History

 The story behind Baccalà Mantecato’s introduction to Venice is a complete accident.
 In 1432 a Venetian merchant named Pietro Querini had a little problem with his ship after he wrecked it off the Lofoten islands in Norway.
 Local fishermen eventually rescued the Venetian sailors, bringing them safely to the island of Roest.
-It was here that Pietro Querini and his crew first saw Cod being dried in the open air for preservation.
+Pietro Querini and his crew first saw open air dried Cod preservation techniques here.

-Fish that is dried in the wind, ends up hard and needs to be manipulated to an edible form.
+Drying fish in the wind results in a hard and needs to be manipulated to an edible form.
 It was the Norwegians that taught Pietro Querini’s crew how to spice and beat dried cod to soften it up.
 On his return to Venice, Pietro brought dried cod and the technique of making Baccalà Mantecato with him.
 Ships have been sailing back and forth between Venice and Norway ever since.

 If you have eight minutes, the video below does a great job explaining the history of Venice as a trading empire.